 Volume 2 covers a range of topics including study abroad promotional tactics, home country crises, English language and the impact of globalization, sociocultural Challenges of Fulbright Scholars, and learning through fee-free U.S.-to-China high school study abroad

 Volume 3 covers a range of topics including standards for measuring higher education internationalization, the impact of reentry for U.S. students of color, undergraduate enrollment and net tuition revenue, diversifying global education through cocurricular global experiences, and more.

-If you have any questions about submitting a proposal or about the event details, please contact us.
+If you have any questions about submitting a proposal, becoming a peer reviewer, or about the event details, please contact us.